jhspetersson/fselect/README.md

 Simple glob-like expressions or even regular expressions on file mode are possible:

-    fselect mode, path from /home/user where mode = *rwx fselect mode, path from /home/user where mode ~= .*rwx$
+    fselect mode, path from /home/user where mode = '*rwx' fselect mode, path from /home/user where mode ~= '.*rwx$'

 Find files by owner's uid or gid: